A full service research facility

 - Disseminate knowledge

-The ARDC is an inter-university facility and service of Dalhousie University (DAL), Mount St. Vincent University (MSVU), St. Mary's University (SMU), St. Francis Xavier (SFX), and Acadia University.
+The ARDC is an inter-university facility and service of Dalhousie University (DAL), Mount St. Vincent University (MSVU), St. Mary's University (SMU), St. Francis Xavier (SFX), and Cape Breton University.

 The Atlantic Research Data Centre was officially opened on May 28th, 2002.
 The establishment and continuing development of the centre is overseen by two inter-university committees: the Governing Council and Advisory Group.
 Currently, the ARDC has been operating under the direction of Academic Director Dr. Casey Warman